4 Ways to Unlock iPhone if You Forgot iPhone Passcode

 Unlock iPhone via "Erase iPhone" (Without Computer)

 Security Lockout is a new feature introduced by Apple in iOS 15.2.
-It allows you to unlock your iPhone without computer and iTunes.
+It allows you to unlock your iPhone without a computer and iTunes.
 Once you have entered the wrong passcode more than 7 times, your iPhone will display the Security Lockout screen with an Erase iPhone option at the bottom right corner of the screen.

 - Make sure your iPhone is connected to a cellular or Wi-Fi network.